EBZebra/docs/1.1/source/api/FileTransfer.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description
 On a filetransfer that results in local file storage, createFolders can automatically create the directory path.

-### Possible Values
+Value must be set to "True" if destination folder does not exist.
+See [Remarks](#remarks).

 * True
 * **False**